-Although the review was thorough, it cannot be assumed to be all-inclusive.
-The absence of statements in the report concerning GRC's specific practices and procedures must not be construed as acceptance, approval, or endorsement of those specific practices and procedures.
-Furthermore, it does not relieve GRC of its obligation to comply with all of the statutory or regulatory provisions governing the Title IV, HEA programs including the Clery Act and DFSCA.
+Although this review was planned and conducted in a thorough manner, neither the review nor this FPRD can be assumed to be all-inclusive.
+The absence of statements in this report concerning GRC's specific practices and procedures must not be construed as acceptance, approval, or endorsement of those specific practices and procedures.
+Furthermore, it does not relieve the College of its obligation to comply with all of the statutory and regulatory provisions governing Title IV, HEA programs, including the Clery Act and the DFSCA.
+Although official positions and offices are mentioned in this document, findings of violation are attributed solely to the College.
+GRC is ultimately responsible for complying with the Clery Act and other statutory and regulatory requirements and is responsible for the actions of its employees and agents.
+References to specific institutional officials are included solely to improve the clarity of the document.